mendix/docs/content/developerportal/deploy/mobileapp.md

 To prepare your project for building, follow these instructions:

-1. Open a terminal window and change directory into the unzipped package folder, for example **cd /Downloads/phonegap** if it is in your Downloads folder.
+1. Open a terminal window and change directory into the unzipped package folder, for example **cd /Downloads/phonegap** if it is in your **Downloads** folder.
 1. Run `npm i && npm run package && npm run platform:ios`.
 This combination of commands does the following:
-   * Installs all required dependencies.
+   * Installs all required dependencies
-   * Packages the Cordova app for deployment.
+   * Packages the Cordova app for deployment
-   * Adds the iOS platform to Cordova.
+   * Adds the iOS platform to Cordova

-#### 4.3.2 Set Up Environmmetal Variables
+#### 4.3.2 Set Up Environmental Variables

 To be able to run the commands to build locally, you will need to set up some required environmental variables for your system.
 These can be set to temporary for the current command line session or globally for your system.
 The variables are the following:

 * **ANDROID_SDK_ROOT**, pointing to the installation folder of the Android *SDK*
-* **JAVA_HOME**, ponting to the JDK 1.8 root directory
+* **JAVA_HOME**, pointing to the *JDK* 1.8 root directory
 * **GRADLE_HOME**, pointing to a valid Gradle distribution directory

-For the purpose of this guide we will be setting the commands to temporary for each of the commands.
+During this guide you will set the commands to temporary for each of the commands.

 #### 4.3.3 Building Your Prepared Project